huandu/go-sqlbuilder/README.md

     // The `omitempty` can be written as a function.
     // In this case, omit empty field `Tagged` when UPDATE for tag `tag1` and `tag3` but not `tag2`.
     Tagged     string `db:"tagged" fieldopt:"omitempty(tag1,tag3)" fieldtag:"tag1,tag2,tag3"`

+    // By default, the `SelectFrom("t")` will add the "t." to all names of fields matched tag.
+    // We can add dot to field name to disable this behavior.
+    FieldWithTableAlias string `db:"m.field"`
 }
 ```